 Right of First Refusal in Florida Child Custody Cases

-For example, a right of first refusal in Florida child custody cases would apply if Mother, who is an on-call doctor, has this weekend with the kids when she is called into work.
+For example, a right of first refusal in Florida child custody cases would apply if Mother, who is an on-call doctor, is with the kids when she is called into work.
 She is asked to come to the hospital overnight to treat patients on an emergency basis.
-The right of first refusal provision would mandate that Dr. Mom call Dad to ask if he can or wants to take care of the kids overnight because she has to go to work unexpectedly.
+The right of first refusal provision requires Dr. Mom to call Dad to ask if he can or wants to take care of the kids overnight because she has to go to work unexpectedly.
 Dad has the right to first refusal to take the kids for the night, though he is not obligated to accept the extra timesharing.
 The right of first refusal will operate to allow him that option, opportunity, and choice.
 Just like a right of first refusal is optional in a Florida parenting plan, it is optional for the non-timesharing parent to exercise the right when it may apply/occur.
 This option is a security blanket for the child to have proper supervision.

-Another example: Father has his son Monday-Friday, but this week on Thursday, for a business conference, he has to travel to Texas for work.
-Father must call, text, and/or e-mail Mother to ask if she wants their son on Thursday.
+Here is another hypothetical example: Father has his son Monday-Friday, but this week on Thursday, for a business conference, he has to travel to Texas for work.
+Father must call, text, and/or e-mail Mother to ask if she wants to have timesharing with their son on Thursday.
 If the answer is no, Dad can of course find suitable child care (unless a mutual agreement is necessary according to the Parenting Plan), or even have grandma or grandpa step in for the night.
 Most parenting plans are different because they accommodate couples and their families with unique circumstances.